 Flight Cancellation Deadline – Cancellation policies refer to the lead-time in which you can cancel your flight without penalty.
 Lead times can vary based on peak and non-peak periods as well as for domestic versus international flights.

-Fuel Surcharge – During periods of fuel price increases, many programs reserve the right to impose fuel surcharges.
+Fuel Surcharge – During periods of fuel price increases, some programs reserve the right to impose fuel surcharges.
+Others have fuel surcharges as part of their normal pricing.
+Fuel surcharges are typically updated monthly or quarterly.

 Guaranteed Upgrade – Guaranteed upgrades enable you to reserve a larger aircraft than the program you bought.
 This is useful if you are traveling with a larger group or need a longer ranger plane.
 Some programs such as NetJets only guarantee downgrades and make upgrades in aircraft size as available.

 Guaranteed Downgrade – Guaranteed downgrades enable you to trade down from your program jet type or size to a smaller jet.
 This can save money if you are for example traveling alone on a shorter flight and want a smaller plane to save money on your hourly rate.

 Hourly Rate – Hourly rate is the rate per hour your program charges.
 Hours are typically broken down by 6, 10, or 12-minute increments and rounded up.

 Included Catering – Most programs include basic catering which might include non-alcoholic beverages and snacks.
-Some programs include more substantial catering such as sandwiches, fruit plates, hot meals, gourmet prepraration, alcoholic beverages, or credits.
+Some programs include more substantial catering such as sandwiches, fruit plates, hot meals, gourmet preparation, alcoholic beverages, or credits.
 All programs allow you to order for an additional charge catering to meet your needs.

 Interchange Fees – Interchange fees are additional fees charged if you upgrade or downgrade the size of your jet or go between two service areas in a program, for example, North America and Europe.